smartrent/badmagic/README.md

 `badmagic` supports plugins at the workspace level or plugins specific to routes.
 If plugins are specified for a route, they will override all plugins at the workspace level.

-### Example
+### Sample Startup

-Here is an example `BearerAuth.tsx` plugin that will prompt the user to select a named access token from env vars that will then inject as an `Authorization` header with any routes that utilize this plugin:
+Here is a sample `BearerAuth.tsx` plugin that will prompt the user to select a named access token from env vars that will then inject as an `Authorization` header with any routes that utilize this plugin:

 ```javascript
 import React, { useState } from "react";